penelopeysm/penelopeysm.github.io/src/content/posts/2024-08-19-mcmc1/index.md

 I think it does this because the proof is rather involved; a Google search for "ergodicity of Metropolis–Hastings" turns up a number of _very_ mathematical papers which I'm not quite ready for.
 In other words, this proof is left as an exercise for the reader.

-In the next instalment of this series, we'll look at applying the MH algorithm to an actual inference problem.
+In the [next instalment of this series](/posts/2024-08-22-mcmc2), we'll look at applying the MH algorithm to an actual inference problem.

+## The code, in full

+For convenience, the Julia code used in this blog post is [on GitHub](https://github.com/penelopeysm/penelopeysm.github.io/blob/main/src/content/posts/2024-08-19-mcmc1/code.jl).